The AusIMM Charter and By-Laws

 Next steps in the review

-The review taskforce will make reform recommendations to the AusIMM Board, and then develop a revised draft AusIMM constitution for consideration by members.
-Details about future opportunities for input will be publicised on this webpage and via member newsletters when they are available.
+The review taskforce has made reform recommendations to the AusIMM Board, who will present a revised draft AusIMM constitution to Congress 2017.
+Details about future opportunities for discussion will be publicised on this webpage and via member newsletters as available.

 If you have any questions or comments you would like to raise, please email firstname.lastname@example.org.